ekutiaEdu/bet-maker/README.md

 Since there is no persistent event storage as required:
 1. It is possible to place a bet on an event that has already had its result set, meaning the event has already concluded.
 2. It is possible to change the outcome of an event twice.
+3. A lot of logic issues with creating events and changing event status.